Turbo Pascal Compiler Written in Turbo Pascal

 How can you get TPC16 source files?

+Most of the source code is published with comments on Turbo Pascal website.
+Here you will be able to get all the internals of the compiler.
+However, if you would like to use this compiler for your own project and you need the complete TPC16 package with all source files then please continue reading.
 You can get TPC16 Turbo Pascal compiler source code for some small compensation.
 If you have ever tried to write a compiler or you have studied some compiler construction books then you know how hard it is to make a compiler that is fast, compact and has all the features needed.
 For the price you will pay for the TPC16 source code you will get all the data structures and algorithms needed to write any compiler.
 You get all the building blocks for compiler construction for only a fraction of the cost for any compiler development.
 Do not reinvent the wheel, analyze proven and tested code and learn tips and tricks in compiler design.
 All types, constants, variables, procedures and functions in the source code have meaningful names.
 Therefore, from the source code itself it is easy to understand what the code does.
 And since Pascal programming language is also easy to read, this source code can be read as an algorithm for every compiler building block.

 What can you do with Turbo Pascal Compiler source files?